hczhang1024/hczhang1024.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a third year Ph.D.
 Candidate in [Department of Statistics](https://science.psu.edu/stat), [The Pennsylvania State University](https://science.psu.edu/stat).
 My research lies at the intersection of **Reinforcement Learning (RL)** and **Federated Learning (FL)**, with a dual focus on:
-1. **Theoretical Foundations**:  Designing provably efficient RL/FRL algorithms to achieve optimal learning accuracy while improving computational and communication efficiency.
+1. **Theoretical Foundations**:   Designing provable and computationally efficient algorithms for single-agent and federated RL with applications to healthcare and autonomous driving.

-2. **Practical Applications**:  Designing adaptable models that bridge algorithmic innovation with real-world biomedical and healthcare challenges.
+2. **Practical Applications**:  Developing models for complex natural systems, including EEG-based neural decoding for biomedical applications and AI-driven heat-alert systems for climate resilience.

 You can find my [CV](../assets/CV_Haochen_Zhang.pdf) here.